The Seizure Action Plan Coalition is excited to announce our 2021 Back to School initiatives:

 In 2020, the Seizure Action Plan (SAP) Coalition was formed by the Dravet Syndrome Foundation, the LGS Foundation, and the TSC Alliance to fill an unmet need in the epilepsy community.
 This collaborative effort is designed to raise awareness of what a Seizure Action Plan (SAP) is; the importance of a SAP in the health management of those with epilepsy; and resources to develop an individualized SAP.
 Special thanks to Neurelis and UCB, who help support the important work of the SAP Coalition through unrestricted educational grants.

-Plan to join us for this free online educational event on July 28th at 8pm ET to learn about the importance of having a seizure action plan (SAP) in school settings.
+Plan to join us for this free online educational event on July 28th at 8pm ET to learn about the importance of having a seizure action plan (SAP) in school settings (Recording now available).
 You will hear about SAPs from a doctor’s point of view, as well as the nursing perspective; how to integrate SAPs with Individualized Education Programs (IEP); and SAPs from the patient perspective.
 Following the presentations, you will be able to submit questions to our expert panelists:

 - Elaine Wirrell, MD – Director of Pediatric Epilepsy and Professor of Neurology, Mayo Clinic